kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 }
 ```

-The `parse_atom` function parses a int, string, expression in parenthesis.
+The `parse_atom` function parses an integer, string, expression in parenthesis.
 For int and string values, the ` parse_atom` function emits assembly to store the constant value in stack and returns the stack position corresponding to the position where the value is stored.

 As described in the comments `compile_operator_t` is a function pointer that takes in stack positions of input values and generates assembly to do the operation, and returns the stack slot where the result value will be stored.
+I will show the implementation of these functions later.

 # Allocating Executable memory
 The processor will reject to execute code located in pages that are not marked as executable, and under normal circumstances the memory that we allocate is not marked as executable.
 This is a security feature to try to make it more difficult to build exploits.